Digital Appendix

 Code used for the section “Testing the hypothesis on corpus scale”.

-Chapter 18: Listen to mummy!
-Epic mother speech and persuasion from Homer to Nonnus
+Chapter 18.
+Christopher W. Forstall and Berenice Verhelst, Listen to Mummy!
+Epic Mother Speech and Persuasion from Homer to Nonnus

 Notebooks and necessary ancillary data for all experiments reported in the chapter.